 - 1/4 of cup warm heavy cream

-- 4- ounces of quality ricotta cheese, topping
+- 4- ounces of quality ricotta cheese topping

-- Romano cheese, topping
+- Romano cheese topping

-- In a large Dutch Oven on medium heat add 2 tablespoons of olive oil, once heated add the Sweet Italian Sausage links, cook till lightly browned then remove and place on a clean cutting board to cool.
+In a large Dutch Oven on medium heat add 2 tablespoons of olive oil, once heated add the Sweet Italian Sausage links, cook till lightly browned then remove and place on a clean cutting board to cool.
 Once cool slice into bite-size rounds.

-- In the same Dutch Oven add diced onion, finely diced green bell pepper, diced red bell pepper, finely diced celery, finely diced carrots and cook for about 5 minutes on medium heat before adding minced garlic to Dutch Oven, cook for another 2-3 minute till all veggies are softened.
+In the same Dutch Oven add diced onion, finely diced green bell pepper, diced red bell pepper, finely diced celery, finely diced carrots and cook for about 5 minutes on medium heat before adding minced garlic to Dutch Oven, cook for another 2-3 minute till all veggies are softened.

-- Next add crushed tomatoes, fire roasted diced tomatoes, vegetable stock, a splash of red table wine, 1/4 of a cup of chopped fresh basil, chopped oregano, a pinch of red pepper flake, kosher salt, and fresh ground pepper to own taste.
+Next add crushed tomatoes, fire roasted diced tomatoes, vegetable stock, a splash of red table wine, 1/4 of a cup of chopped fresh basil, chopped oregano, a pinch of the red pepper flake, kosher salt, and fresh ground pepper to own taste.
 Bring the soup base to a good simmer before adding the reserved meatballs and bite-sized sausage rounds.
-Reduce the heat to a low setting after add the meatballs and sausage, cook for about 20 minutes.
+Reduce the heat to a low setting after adding the meatballs and sausage, cook for about 20 minutes.

-- Remove the Lasagna Soup from the heat source, ladle into bowls and top with Ramano cheese, Ricotta cheese, and fresh basil.
+Remove the Lasagna Soup from the heat source, ladle into bowls and top with Ramano cheese, Ricotta cheese, and fresh basil.

-- Serve with your favorite Italian bread or Garlic bread while still hot.
+Serve with your favorite Italian bread or Garlic bread while still hot.